denten-books/plain-text/main.md

 Now this part I did not see, and I believe but very few besides himself; but alas! hew was soon to be at the end of his discoveries.
-Having got a glimpse of some gilding, he redoubled his efforts, when he found it was an inscription; it was in Dutch, and nearly thus, as translated by Mr. Peter La Cave:--"Now caitiff, meditate on th havoc though hast made throughout thy lie, and go thang thyself.
+Having got a glimpse of some gilding, he redoubled his efforts, when he found it was an inscription; it was in Dutch, and nearly thus, as translated by Mr. Peter La Cave:---"Now caitiff, meditate on th havoc though hast made throughout thy lie, and go thang thyself.
 In this picture, wretch! though have destroyed, what to the end of the world, can never be replaced." [@bomford_issues_2004, 44-45].
 Originally from